kooshanfilm/Python/README.md

-# Learn Python with projects and practice
+# Learn Python with projects and practice.